strangerstudios/paid-memberships-pro/readme.txt

 * ENHANCEMENT: Added three new filters at checkout to allow checks at different parts of the checkout process: `pmpro_checkout_checks`, `pmpro_checkout_user_creation_checks`, and `pmpro_checkout_order_creation_checks`. #3137 (@dparker1005)
 * ENHANCEMENT: Now creating a user at checkout even when order creation checks fail. #3137 (@dparker1005)
 * ENHANCEMENT: Memberships on the Membership Account page will now be shown in the order set on the Membership Levels settings page. #3112 (@kimcoleman)
+* ENHANCEMENT: Updated the wording around "legacy keys" and "restricted keys" for the Stripe gateway. #3151 (@dparker1005)
 * BUG FIX/ENHANCEMENT: Street2 billing address lines are now stored separately in the MemberOrder object. #3122 (@dparker1005)
 * BUG FIX: Fixed an issue where payment fields on the update billing page might be wrapped in nested cards. #3143 (@kimcoleman)
 * REFACTOR: Abstracted all "Terms of Service" logic into a single file. #3119 (@dparker1005)